samjwill/nvim-unception/README.md

 know if there's an issue :).
 Note that any commands that might not work well within the Neovim terminal emulator should work just fine when launching the "host" session.

-***If using Neovim as your default editor for git, for example, and you would like to be able to use it from within the terminal emulator, I would reccommend updating your .gitconfig to always pass the flag to disable unception described above.***

 Additionally, if any of the commands passed to the Neovim "host" session through the terminal buffer conflict with arguments provided to the initial